 This year at Snowbird:

 The 2016 CRA Snowbird conference will kick-off with a plenary conversation between John Markoff, the Pulitzer Prize-winning journalist who covers science and technology for The New York Times, and University of Washington professor Ed Lazowska.
 A second plenary will feature Jessica Hodgins, professor in the Robotics Institute and Computer Science Department at CMU.
 Panel sessions will include topics ranging from Smart Cities to computing’s place in the university to the future of work.
 A major focus of the conference will be booming enrollments, with a short plenary followed by parallel sessions devoted to the topic, its various ramifications, and ideas to help you deal with it, including best practices for managing growth.
 The meeting will also feature a view into computing and Washington from CRA’s Government Affairs Director Peter Harsha, and short after-dinner talks on computing research futures organized by the CCC.
 New this year, we will facilitate book and article discussion groups over coffee on Tuesday morning.

-In addition to the conference, a workshop for new department chairs will be co-chaired by Stephanie Forrest, University of New Mexico, and Martha Pollack, University of Michigan, on July 17.
+In addition to the conference, a workshop for new department chairs will be held on July 17.
 There will be several hours of free time for networking, mingling, hiking, or hanging out and enjoying the gorgeous environment.

 2016 CRA Conference at Snowbird Organizing Committee

 CRA Contact: Andrew Bernat, abernat [at] cra.org